- Persona 4 Golden (PC)

 Persona 4 is set in the fictional rural Japanese town of Yasoinaba, or Inaba for short.
 The main character, who is named by the player but is officially known as

-Charlie Tunoku Yu Narukami, is sent from “the big city” to live with his uncle in Inaba for the next year as his parents got transferred to work overseas.
+Charlie Tunoku Yu Narukami, is sent from “the big city” (confirmed to be Tokyo in the 2011 anime adaptation) to live with his uncle in Inaba for the next year as his parents got transferred to work overseas.

 Country life in a nice and friendly town like Inaba really wouldn’t be all that bad if it wasn’t for the fact a series of grisly murders starts immediately after Yu arrives in town.
 Yu hears a rumor about a “Midnight Channel”, which involves staring at a TV screen at 12:00 AM on a rainy night and supposedly seeing your soulmate, although it soon becomes evident those who show up on the Midnight Channel die shortly afterwards.

 Yu also discovers he can enter a mysterious world inside the TV, and while in there he’s able to summon Personas.
 So do his friends, although their Shadows (essentially a version of themselves that emphasizes all of the facets of their personality they hate the most) need to be beaten up first, and that involves exploring procedurally generated dungeons based on their subconscious.